 11 SYNC+SFD fragment to trigger multiple RSF transmissions as in 10.38.8.4.4.
 If responder receives the

-12 SYNC+SFD fragment of the initiator, after AIFS the responders reply with RSF as allocated by the scheduling IE in the control phase.
+12 SYNC+SFD fragment of the initiator, the responders reply with RSF as allocated by the O2M POLL or scheduling IE in the control phase with the constraint the time interval between the start of the packet in the control phase and the start of the MMS packet in the ranging phase is 1ms.

 Comment Indices in 15-24-0371-01-04ab-consolidated-comments-draft-1.0: